 Ecological systems are highly complex and variable through time and space, and our understanding of how and why these systems change is inherently uncertain.
 Yet despite this uncertainty managers routinely have to make decisions about how best to invest precious resources to manage these systems.
 Not forgetting that such decisions typically sit against a backdrop of multiple (and competing) environmental, economic and social objectives, it’s easy to see why such problems are commonly described as ‘wicked’.

-My research and teaching draw upon the practices of structured decision-making, adaptive management, and risk assessment.
+My work draws upon the practices of structured decision-making, adaptive management, and risk assessment.
 My interests focus on exploring and developing tools and techniques to help resolve the uncertainty that hampers decision-making.
-For more detail on my research projects or teaching, please see the relevant pages on this website, or feel free to contact me:
+For more detail on my research projects, please see the relevant pages on this website, or feel free to contact me:

 Dr Libby Rumpff